Kiril-Mordan/reusables/docs/package_auto_assembler.md

 ### 4. Preparing metadata

 Since all of the necessary information for building a package needs to be contained within main component `.py` file, basic metadata is provided with the use of `__package_metadata__` dictionary object, defined within that `.py` file.
 It is also used as a trigger for package building within paa pipeline.

+Even though some general information shared between packages could be provided through general config, but package specific info should be provided through `__package_metadata__`.
+It should support most text fields from setup file, but for others the following fields are available:

+- `classifiers`: adds classifiers to the general ones from config
+- `extras_require`: a dictionary of optional package that wouldn't be installed during normal installation.
+The key could be used during installation and the value would be a list of dependencies.
+- `install_requires` : adds requirements to the list read from imports

+\* Note that providing dependencies this way does not check them through pip-audit or translate them through package mapping

 #### Initializing MetadataHandler